 In the healthcare industry, we’re quickly approaching the homestretch for making our Information Technology compliant with ICD-10 standards.
 One of the most important questions to ask yourself is: “Are we on the same page as our IT vendor(s) in terms of the definition of “ICD-10 Compliant?”
 Compliance doesn’t always equate to usability within your organization, or with your particular system configuration.

-It’s important that you are addressing ICD-10 remediation of your Information Technology from these different angles:
+It’s important that you address the remediation of your Information Technology from these different angles:

-1. Is your IT product ICD-10 compliant?
-“ICD-10 Compliance” frequently indicates the technology can handle ICD-10; yet, not all vendors define “ICD-10 Compliant” the same way.
-Some vendors equate ICD-10 compliance to a fully functional product.
-Other vendors equate ICD-10 compliance to obscure modifications such as a data model that will require a great deal of additional work for your organization.
+Compliance frequently indicates the technology can handle ICD-10; yet, not all vendors define compliance the same way.
+Some vendors equate compliance to a fully functional product.
+Other vendors equate compliance to obscure modifications such as a data model that will require a great deal of additional work for your organization.

-2. Is your ICD-10 compliant IT product usable?
-Often, technology that can handle ICD-10 “out of the box” doesn’t take into consideration your organization’s customizations, workflows, security plan, etc. Understanding what you need to do to make your ICD-10 compliant technology usable may result in a multi-month project.
+Often, technology that can handle ICD-10 “out of the box” doesn’t take into consideration your organization’s customizations, workflows, security plan, etc. Understanding what you need to do to make your technology usable may result in a multi-month project.

 It is absolutely necessary to ask more than one question of your vendor when talking about an “ICD-10 Compliant” product.
 Be sure you are on the same page and have planned accordingly.